Security

 Automate software updates, when the software supports it, to ensure it’s not overlooked.

-If you suspect your computer is infected with malware, discontinue using it for banking, shopping, or other activities involving sensitive information.
+If you suspect malware on your computer, discontinue using it for sensitive activities like banking, shopping, or handling personal data.
 Use security software and/or professional help to find and remove malware.

-Use firewalls on your local network to add another layer of protection for all the devices that connect through the firewall. (e.g. PCs, smart phones, and tablets)
+Firewalls on your local network provide extra protection for devices connecting through them, acting as an additional security layer. (e.g. PCs, smart phones, and tablets)

 Require a password to gain access.
 Log off or lock your computer when not in use.